-- 1) Attendance at a meeting of the Board. - 2) Attendance at a meeting of a standing or an ad hoc committee of the Board by members of that committee. - 3) Attendance at new Director orientation meetings. - B. Per diem compensation and expense reimbursement is pre-approved for directors appointed to represent the District by the Board President, at meetings of water industry-related organizations including, but not limited to, joint powers boards, San Luis Rey Watershed Council, Upper San Luis Rey Watershed Authority, Groundwater Resources Association of California, Southern California Water Committee, and legislative water advisory meetings. - C. Per diem compensation and expense reimbursement is pre-approved for directors duly elected or appointed to serve on the governing board or committee of another governmental agency or association to which the District is a member, at official meetings of said governing boards or committees, including, but not limited to, the California Special Districts Association, Local Agency Formation Commission (LAFCO), LAFCO Special Districts Advisory Committee, and Association of California Water Agencies. - D. Prior authorization must be received from the Board in a public meeting in order to receive per diem compensation and expense reimbursement for attendance at functions that constitute the performance of official duties.
+- D. Prior authorization must be received from the Board in a public meeting in order to receive per diem compensation and expense reimbursement for attendance at functions that constitute the performance of official duties.
 If prior authorization is not possible due to circumstances such as late notification of an upcoming meeting or event, the Board may take action following the meeting or event to ratify a Director's attendance; and such ratification will serve as authority for that Director to receive per diem compensation and expense reimbursement for attendance at such function.
-Functions that constitute the performance of official duties include: - 1) Attendance at conferences, seminars, training sessions, or educational activities, such as ethics training, harassment/sexual harassment training, continuing legal education seminars, and other events sponsored by professional organizations such as the Association of California Water Agencies, the California Special Districts Association, the Colorado River Water Users Association, the Water Education Foundation, and the Urban Water Institute. - 2) Attendance at an official event sponsored by another governmental agency or association. - E. Attendance at meetings and events which are organized as meal\functions such as the monthly Council of Water Utilities meetings and the quarterly California Special Districts Association, have been deemed non-per diem meetings by the Board except when serving as an officer of the organization.
+Functions that constitute the performance of official duties include: - 1) Attendance at conferences, seminars, training sessions, or educational activities, such as ethics training, harassment/sexual harassment training, continuing legal education seminars, and other events sponsored by professional organizations such as the Association of California Water Agencies, the California Special Districts Association (CSDA), the Colorado River Water Users Association, the Water Education Foundation, and the Urban Water Institute. - 2) Attendance at an official event sponsored by another governmental agency or association. - E. Attendance at meetings and events which are organized as meal functions, such as the San Diego Chapter California Special Districts Association quarterly meeting and San Diego Chapter committee meetings, have been deemed non-per diem meetings by the Board except when serving as an officer of the organization.
 Mileage and expense reimbursement is permitted for attendance at these meetings with prior authorization of the Board in a public meeting.